 Members of the Board who are not otherwise paid by their sponsoring party (employer or union who appointed them to the Board) to participate in meetings and educational activities receive a per diem of \$250.
-In addition, reasonable expenses incurred by Trustees and observers in order to attend meetings and participate in educational activities are reimbursed.
+In addition, reasonable expenses incurred by Trustees and Observers in order to attend meetings and participate in educational activities are reimbursed.

 The Board continued to strictly adhere to the Compensation and Expenses Policy which has not been modified since the Board Compensation Review conducted in 2017 with the assistance of an independent human resources consulting firm.
-Consequently, in 2020, the Board Chair was eligible for this retainer, four Trustees were eligible to receive per diems, and four Trustees and one observer were reimbursed for travel and/or education expenses, as outlined below.
+Consequently, in 2021, the Board Chair was eligible to receive a retainer, five Trustees were eligible to receive per diems, and seven Trustees were reimbursed for travel and/or education expenses, as outlined below.
+The increase in per diems in 2021 was due to the Audit and Governance Committees meeting with a greater frequency during the year.